-In planning and performing our audit of the financial statements, we considered Bondurant-Farrar Community School District's internal control over financial reporting to determine the audit procedures appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Bondurant-Farrar Community School District's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of Bondurant-Farrar Community School District's internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered Underwood Community School District's internal control over financial reporting to determine the audit procedures appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Underwood Community School District's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Underwood Community School District's internal control.

-Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described in the accompanying Schedule of Findings, we identified a deficiency in internal control over financial reporting we consider to be a material weakness.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, as described in the accompanying Schedule of Findings, we identified deficiencies in internal control we consider to be a material weakness.

 A deficiency in internal control exists when the design or operation of the control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility a material misstatement of the District's financial statements will not be prevented or detected and corrected on a timely basis.
-We consider the deficiency described in Part I of the accompanying Schedule of Findings as item I-A-15 to be a material weakness.
+We consider the deficiency described in Part I of the accompanying Schedule of Findings as items I-A-15 to be a material weakness.